-Harmonic impedance sector calculations include cases where all three synchronous condensers are in operation for both system intact conditions and 230 kV ac transmission line prior outages.
+Harmonic impedance sector calculations includes cases where all three 150 MVAr synchronous condensers at Soldiers Pond are in operation for both system intact conditions and 230 kV ac transmission line prior outages.
 The study can be performed in the detailed design stage to provide the HVdc suppliers adequate information to design the ac filters.